 Preparing for Back Surgery in Mission Viejo, CA

 Patients preparing for spine surgery at our Mission Viejo facility will need to stop smoking well in advance of the procedure.
-Depending on the treatment option you choose, you may need general anesthesia and will need to avoid eating or drinking anything after midnight on the day of the surgery.
-You should arrange for someone to drive you to and from your appointment, even if your procedure is on an outpatient basis.
+Depending on the treatment option you choose, you may need general anesthesia.
+Also, you will need to avoid eating or drinking anything after midnight on the day of the surgery.
+Make sure you have a ride to and from your appointment, even if it’s just an outpatient procedure.

 Types of Back Surgery

 The type of surgery a patient will need depends on the type and severity of their spinal health concerns.
-Dr. Taghva offers several spinal surgery types to help each patient find relief.
-He uses minimally-invasive techniques whenever possible.
+Dr. Taghva offers several spinal surgery types to help each patient find relief from conditions affecting the spine.
+He uses minimally invasive techniques whenever possible.
 Some of the surgical treatments he offers include:

-- Minimally-invasive laminotomy—a lumbar decompression procedure that addresses lumbar spinal stenosis (narrowing of the spinal canal, often caused by the formation of bone spurs, thickened spinal ligaments, or arthritis) and providing relief for patients with back pain and sciatica caused by nerve root compression.
+A lumbar decompression procedure that addresses lumbar spinal stenosis and provides relief for patients with back pain and sciatica caused by nerve root compression.

 Call today to schedule your consultation

-After spine surgery in Mission Viejo, patients will need to follow Dr. Alexander Taghva’s recovery instructions carefully to ensure proper healing and to reduce the risk of spinal surgery complications occurring.
+After spine surgery in Mission Viejo surgery center, is most important for patients to follow Dr. Taghva’s recovery instructions carefully so that proper healing is ensured and to reduce the risk of spinal surgery complications occurring.

 Back surgery recovery time varies considerably.
 Many patients’ incisions heal quickly, but the final healing of the spinal column may take several months.
 Dr. Taghva will provide you with information on activity restrictions, what to expect, and how to set yourself up for optimal results.
 He also educates patients on proper spine care to help prevent problems in the future.

-All surgical procedures involve some risk, including spine surgery in Orange County.
+First thing to remember, all surgical procedures involve some risk, including spine surgery in Orange County.
 Risks and potential complications vary from procedure to procedure and will be discussed during your consultation.
-Choosing a respected, board-certified spine surgeon who offers minimally-invasive spine surgery is one of the best ways to reduce the risks associated with back surgery.
+For this reason, choosing a respected, board-certified spine surgeon who offers M.I.S.S. is the best way to reduce the risks associated with back surgery.

-The best way to improve your results and reduce risks for complications following spine surgery is to follow Dr. Taghva’s pre- and post-operative instructions to the letter.
+The best way to improve your results and reduce risks for complications following spine surgery is to follow Dr. Taghva’s pre and post-op instructions to the letter.
 If you follow these instructions closely, you will set yourself up for a quick and successful recovery.

-Most spine conditions are associated with older individuals, but some children and young adults also develop problems within the spinal column due to genetics, injury and other factors.
+Some children and young adults develop spine problems due to genetics, injury, and other factors.
+Most spine problems, however, are associated with older individuals.
 Spine surgery for scoliosis is one of the most common spine procedures in children and teens.